shreyanshGurjar04/Maharshi-Industries-project/README.md

 - Recognizes characters on number plates using OCR.
 - Can process directories of images automatically.
 - Generates reports of detected number plates.
-- Detecated Whitelist and Blacklist Section
+- Dedicated Whitelist and Blacklist Section
 - Visualization of Statistics
 - Preview video of capturing
 - Efficient Searching feature